TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 "ext\_emconf.php" file etc. You can read more details like that in the table below.

-In general, do not introduce your own files in root directory of extensions with the name prefix "ext\_".
+In general, do not introduce your own files in the root directory of extensions with the name prefix "ext\_".